 Thanks to Roberto Bruciamonti and Sabine Schindler for the photos.
 We'd like to hear from anyone with additional photos or information on the Italian Jeeps. -- Derek Redmond

-See also Mountain Rescue CJ-3B in Italy and VIASA Brushfire Jeep in the Alps on CJ3B.info.
+See also a Mountain Rescue CJ-3B in Italy and a VIASA Brushfire Jeep in the Alps on CJ3B.info.

 See more Jeeps Around the World.